 large scale scrum Echometer

-Large Scale Scrum (LeSS): A short & crisp introduction
+Large Scale Scrum (LeSS): An Overview & Comparison

 Imagine you have 3 agile teams working with Scrum and now you want to scale.
 Scrum is not enough anymore.
 Well, what's the next step?
 Various frameworks can be applied for this, including SAFe SAFe, Nexus, and many more.
 Today, we'll take a closer look at LeSS.